Plumbing and Drainage

 - Use this form to notify us of the licenced person performing your permit work.

 Post: Assets and Hydraulics Unit, PO Box 1268, Townsville QLD 4810

 Visit: 103 Walker Street, Townsville City, or CityLibraries Thuringowa, 86 Thuringowa Drive, Thuringowa Central

 When can I expect my application to be assessed?

 The Plumbing and Drainage Act 2018 requires Council to approve applications within 2 business days for Fast Track applications and 10 business days for all other applications for permit work.

 Council also offers a Rapid Assessment application process at an additional cost for all non-fast track applications.
-To find out more, please contact Council, or view the Planning and Development fees and charges schedule.
+To find out more, please contact Council, or view the Planning fees and charges schedule.

 Services council provide

 As well as assessment and inspection of permit work, the Assets and Hydraulics Unit at Council also: